maaad/hassio-addons/victoriametrics/README.md

-# Victoria Metrics for Raspi
+# Victoria Metrics as hassio-addon